 Saver fares per person and per couple are payable in full at the time of booking, 100% cancellation and amendment fees apply and cabin category, location and number will not be confirmed at the time of booking but allocated prior to departure.
 Fares are based on two people sharing one cabin.
 Saver fares and second guest sails free of charge fares exclude the complimentary chauffeur service to the port/airport, car parking at the port, past passenger discount, back to back discount and coach transfer on no fly cruises.
-Loyalty discount of 5% cannot be applied to Saver fares or second guest sails free of charge fares.
+Loyalty discount of 5% cannot be applied to Saver fares.

 1.1 The contract is between All Leisure Holidays Limited trading as “Swan Hellenic” (‘The Company’) and each person booking with the Company (including the parents or guardian of any person under 18 years of age) (“the Passengers”).
 Please note that information contained in the section headed “General Information” in our brochure or in these or any other comparable sections, and any other relevant information on our website also form part of your contract with the Company.

 1.2 The Lead Passenger warrants as a fundamental term of the contract that he/she has read these terms and conditions and has the authority to and agrees to be bound by them.
 Furthermore that he/she is authorised by each Passenger named on the confirmation invoice (and, where such passenger is under 18, by his or her parents or guardian) to enter into a contract with the Company on their behalf.
 Unless otherwise indicated, the Lead Passenger warrants that the Passenger information given may be used by the Company or its partners for future marketing purposes.